30 April 2018

 label: Radioactive Records - nationality: England, UK

 Studio album debut by the Northern English quintet Black Grape released on the small independent American label Radioactive.
 The band was formed in 1993 on initiative of vocalist Shaun Ryder and dancer Bez [aka Mark Berry] shortly after the disbandment of the Happy Mondays.
-Together with vocalist Paul "Kermit" Leveridge (of Ruthless Rap Assassins), guitarist Paul "Wags" Wagstaff (Paris Angel), and drummer Ged Lynch (Ruthless Rap Assassins) they constitute Black Grape.
+Together with vocalist Paul 'Kermit' Leveridge (of Ruthless Rap Assassins), guitarist Paul 'Wags' Wagstaff (Paris Angel), and drummer Ged Lynch (Ruthless Rap Assassins) they constitute Black Grape.
 However, this quintet nearly only contains two performing instrumentalists.
-Bez is credited on "vibes" but is commonly known as a dancer - at times equiped with maracas.
-Apart from sharing vocal role, Paul Leveridge is credited as co-songwriter on half of the ten songs, whereas Ryder is songwriter and composer of all tracks, and apart from that, no one else from the band are credited the music on this album.
-Instead the music basically seems manufactured, organised and arranged by the producer-trio of Saber, Lironi and Ryder.
-Co-producer Danny Saber is a multi-instrumentalist and here, he is credited on guitar, bass and keyboards as well as for programming.
+Bez is credited 'vibes' but is commonly known as a dancer - at times equiped with maracas, so 'vibes' would mean something like good karma.
+Apart from sharing vocal roles, Paul Leveridge is credited as co-songwriter on half of the ten songs, whereas Ryder is songwriter and composer of all tracks, and that aside, no one else from the band are credited music on this album.
+Instead the music basically seems manufactured, organised and arranged by the producer-trio of Saber, Lironi, and Ryder.
+Co-producer Danny Saber is a multi-instrumentalist and here, he is credited on guitar, bass, and keyboards as well as being in charge of programming.
 He is also sound engineer and co-composer of four tracks.
 Other co-producer Stephen Lironi (guitarist & drummer of Altered Images) is credited on guitar and keyboards, and he is co-composer of two songs.
 Apart from that, other instrumentalists feature on some of the songs but it's quite evident that it's an album driven by Ryder and two multi-instrumentalists, and the perception of a band effort is merely a manufactured official image.
+According to Ryder (from his autobiography "Twisting My Melon"), American manager Gary Kurfirst had initially made contact with Ryder to hear what he was up to after The Mondays.
+Ryder had then sent him a few demos and Kurfirst had been ready to manage Ryder as solo artist but Ryder had wanted it to be a new band effort with Kurfirst then making the needed contacts.
+Just like Kermit and Ryder were on the same channel when speaking musical influenses, also Saber and Ryder had the same perception of how to arrange songs, and Lironi was there to secure a certain rock-feel to the songs as opposed to the bolder hip-hop direction ensured by Saber.
+In that sense, it's really just the right combination of musical talent to start with.

-The title is almost like the answer to Pills 'n' Thrills... saying it's (probably) better to stay away from substance abuse.
+The title is almost like the answer to Pills 'n' Thrills... saying it's (probably) better to stay away from substance abuse, and then also suggesting that it's (again: probably) not really gonna go that way.
+Again, Ryder has given his accounts on how they were all on various substances, from Guiness, weed, and Temazis - "Tramazi Parti" is actually taken from 'Temazis' (name for 'Temazepam', which Ryder had recently discovered), but that would be granted as an album song - which had led them (back) to heroin.
 And the strong psychedelic colours of the front cover showing a pop art photo of the infamous terrorist Ilich Ramírez Sánchez (aka Carlos the Jackal) follows closely in the footsteps of covers for Ryder's former band.

 Music critics welcomed the album and it went straight to number #1 on the UK chart list.
 It was preceded by the the single release of track #1 peaking at #9, and the album was followed by two singles, tracks #2 and #4, respectively peaking at #8, and #17 in the UK.